Inqnuam/serverless-aws-lambda/README.md

 ```

 - `files`
-  include additionnal files into the package.
+  include additional files into the package.

 ```yaml
 functions: